M66B/FairEmail/FAQ.md

 Private keys are stored by Android and can be imported via the Android advanced security settings.
 There is a shortcut (button) for this in the privacy settings.
+Android will ask you to set a PIN, pattern, or password if you didn't before.
+If you have a Nokia device with Android 9, please [read this first](https://nokiamob.net/2019/08/10/a-bug-prevents-nokia-1-owners-from-unlocking-their-screen-even-with-right-pin-pattern/).

 Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the privacy settings (PEM or DER format).

 The use of expired keys, inline encrypted/signed messages and hardware security tokens is not supported.